rm-hull/luma.oled/doc/install.rst

-  It was *originally* tested with Raspbian on a rev.2 model B, with a vanilla kernel version 4.1.16+, and has subsequently been tested on Raspberry Pi models A, B2, 3B, Zero, Zero W, OrangePi Zero (Armbian Jessie), and 4B with Raspbian Jessie, Stretch and Buster operating systems.
+  It was *originally* tested with Raspbian on a rev.2 model B, with a vanilla kernel version 4.1.16+, and has subsequently been tested on Raspberry Pi models A, B2, 3B, Zero, Zero W, OrangePi Zero (Armbian Jessie), and 4B with Raspberry Pi OS Jessie, Stretch and Buster operating systems.

 .. note:: Upgrading
   If you are upgrading from a previous version, make sure to read the